English

 Note

-Due to the hardware circuit design, the AtomS3R-M12 requires GPIO18 to be pulled low after power-on in order to enable proper I²C communication.
-If GPIO18 is not set to a low level before the I²C bus is initialized or accessed, I²C communication may fail.
-Therefore, the GPIO18 control must be assigned the highest priority to ensure it is pulled low at an early stage during system startup.
+Due to the hardware circuit design, AtomS3R-M12 needs to pull GPIO18 low after power-on to enable correct I²C communication.
+If GPIO18 is not set to a low level before I²C bus initialization or access, I²C communication may fail.
+Therefore, GPIO18 control must be assigned the highest priority to ensure it is pulled low during the early stages of system startup.

 PSRAM Configuration